A step-by-step guide

 Step 1 - Perform initial keyword research

-Before doing any optimisation, you need to perform keyword research identify the most attractive keywords to optimise for.
+Before doing any optimisation, you need to perform keyword research to identify the most attractive keywords to optimise for.

 Keyword research is the process of using tools to identify keywords that: